steunix/passweaver-api/README.md

 ## How it works

 ### Items
-An 'item' is an entity with some encrypted data.
-Vaulted just encrypt "strings", so your data can be anything that can be converted into a string: there is not built-in logic on the content.
+An 'item' is an entity with a (unecrypted) title and encrypted data.
+Vaulted just encrypts "strings", so your data can be anything that can be converted into a string: there is not built-in logic on the content.

 For example, in one item you may store a JSON object that identifies a login:
 {